Cù Huy Hà Vũ: Trial

 The U.S. criticized the sentence, with the U.S. State Department saying that the "apparent lack of due process" at Vũ's trial was troubling.
 Amnesty International declared him a prisoner of conscience and urged his immediate release.
-Roman Catholic churches held prayer vigils for Vũ in recognition of his work defending the rights of the country's Catholics.
+Catholic churches held prayer vigils for Vũ in recognition of his work defending the rights of the country's Catholics.
 Human Rights Watch described the trial as "one of the most important cases involving a political dissident in the recent history of the Socialist Republic of Vietnam".
 The organization stated that Vũ was being "tried for his political bravery in peacefully challenging abuses of power, defending victims of land confiscation, and protecting the environment ...
 The government makes a mockery of its international human rights obligations when it persecutes activists like Dr. Vũ who try to use the legal system to demand official accountability and rule of law".
 Reporters Without Borders "deplored" the verdict, stating, "We call on the authorities to end their harassment of dissidents, and to begin respecting free speech and the right of each citizen to freely express an opinion.
 Vũ must be freed without delay."
 The World Organisation Against Torture (OMCT) and the International Federation for Human Rights stated "their deepest concern" for Vũ in a joint statement, with OMCT saying that "This case is sadly yet another example of the ongoing repression of fundamental rights in Viet Nam, and human rights defenders in particular have borne the brunt of such repression."

 The sentence was upheld by an appeals court in Hanoi on 2 August.
 In 2012, Vũ was a finalist for the Front Line Award for Human Rights Defenders at Risk, which ultimately went to Syrian blogger Razan Ghazzawi.
 The same year, he was nominated for the Ludovic-Trarieux International Human Rights Prize "The tribute of lawyers to a lawyer".